 CBD and Children

-CBD (cannabidiol) is everywhere.
+CBD is everywhere, but is it safe for children?
 People are turning to it to treat insomnia, to add energy to a workout, to relieve stress, ease anxiety, and control pain.
-Even pet owners are treating Fido to a daily or as-needed supplement.
-The popularity of the hemp-derived cannabinoid has captured the attention of many parents who are wondering if it might be right for their children.
+Pet owners are treating Fido to a daily or as-needed supplement.
+The popularity of the hemp-derived CBD has captured the attention of many parents who are wondering if it is safe for children.

 The History of CBD Use in Children

-When your child is sick, you feel helpless.
-Sometimes, conventional medicines fail to render the desired results and improve your child’s condition.
+When your child is sick, you feel helpless and sometimes conventional medicines fail to help your child’s condition.
 This scenario first brought the benefits of CBD to light.
 A small child named Charlotte was plagued with unrelenting seizures.
 Her parents had tried everything.
-Finally, in an act of desperation, they turned to a Colorado marijuana cultivation expert to devise a strain that contained no tetrahydrocannabinol, known as THC (the cannabinoid that makes you high).
+Finally, in an act of desperation, they turned to a Colorado marijuana cultivation expert to devise a strain that contained very little THC (the cannabinoid that makes you high).
 The growers focused on a CBD-dominate strain that they dubbed ‘Charlotte’s Web.’
-Miraculously, CBD from the plant stopped the child’s seizures.
-This made scientists and researchers sit up and take notice.
-In 2018, The U.S. Food and Drug Administration (“FDA”) approved the first cannabis-derived drug that contains CBD.
-Epidiolex is prescribed to treat various forms of epilepsy.
+CBD from the plant stopped the child’s seizures.
+Then, in 2018, The U.S. Food and Drug Administration (FDA) approved the first cannabis-derived drug that contains CBD.
+That drug, Epidiolex, is prescribed to treat various forms of epilepsy.

 CBD for Children

-CBD products are extracted from industrial hemp, and contain less than .3 percent THC.
-They will not cause any euphoria.
-Parents have started to turn to CBD to treat a wide range of childhood problems such as autism, ADHD, and anxiety.
+CBD products are extracted from industrial hemp, and contain less than .3% THC.
+This small amount of THC will not result in any psychedelic effects.
+Parents have started to turn to CBD to treat a wide range of childhood problems such as autism, ADHD, chronic pain, and anxiety without the fear of subjecting their children to THC.

 Is CBD Safe?